VertebrateResequencing/wr/README.md

 ***Current Status***

-wr is still being actively developed, with some significant features unimplemented, and some likelihood of encountering bugs.
+wr is still being actively developed, with some significant features unimplemented, but is production ready.

-That said, it is being used in production by multiple groups at the Sanger Institute in a number of different ways:
+It is being used in production by multiple groups at the Sanger Institute in a number of different ways:
 * Custom workflow script modified to call `wr add` with dependency infomation.
 * Nextflow front end with a wr backend (see the [wiki](https://github.com/VertebrateResequencing/wr/wiki/Nextflow))
 * Cromwell front end with a wr backend (see the [wiki](https://github.com/VertebrateResequencing/wr/wiki/Cromwell))

 wr has processed hundreds of TB of data and run millions of commands.

-So if you want to be adventurous and provide feedback...

 Download
 --------
 [![download](https://img.shields.io/badge/download-wr-green.svg)](https://github.com/VertebrateResequencing/wr/releases)

-Alternatively, build it yourself (at least v1.13 of go is required):
+Alternatively, build it yourself (at least v1.15 of go is required):

 1. Install go on your machine according to:
 [golang.org/doc/install](https://golang.org/doc/install)
 An example way of setting up a personal Go installation in your home directory would be:

-        export GOV=1.14
+        export GOV=1.15.2
         wget https://dl.google.com/go/go$GOV.linux-amd64.tar.gz
         tar -xvzf go$GOV.linux-amd64.tar.gz && rm go$GOV.linux-amd64.tar.gz
         export PATH=$PATH:$HOME/go/bin